Why do our thyroids need our support?

 - Omega-3 Fatty Acids

-In The Essential Thyroid Cookbook, Lisa created delicious recipes using all of the above thyroid-healthy nutrients, while Jill guides us through the basics when it comes to understanding thyroid function and why these nutrients are so essential to bring the thyroid back into balance.
-Below, find 4 of these carefully-crafted recipes!!!
+In The Essential Thyroid Cookbook, Lisa created delicious recipes using all of these nutrient-dense, thyroid-healthy foods.
+Jill guides us through the basics of thyroid function and why these nutrients are so essential to balancing thyroid function.
+Below, find four of these carefully-crafted recipes!!!

-Watch my podcast with Jill and Lisa, and learn how to eat to support a healthy thyroid, and truly put into action what Hippocrates so eloquently said, “Let food be thy medicine and medicine be thy food.”
+Watch my podcast with Jill and Lisa, and learn how to eat to support a healthy thyroid.
+Truly put into action what Hippocrates so eloquently said: “Let food be thy medicine and medicine be thy food.”